ultimate-notion/ultimate-notion/docs/usage/getting_started.md

 If this variable is not set, it defaults to `~/.ultimate-notion/config.toml` under MacOS/Linux and `$HOME/.ultimate-notion/config.toml` under Windows systems.
 If no configuration file is found, a default one is created automatically that will set the Notion token to be looked up using the environment variable `NOTION_TOKEN`.
-Alternatively, you can set the your token directly in the configuration file.
+Alternatively, you can set your token directly in the configuration file.

 ## Loading a Notion page